Where Did All The Search Traffic Go?

 Danny Sullivan stopped right in claiming that it’s all so called “not provided” traffic that doesn’t get shown.

 That’s not true though.
 That’s only a small fraction.
 Where did all the search traffic go then?
 I’ll explain.
-Here are the reasons:
+The reasons are below.
+Take note though that search traffic outgrew social media traffic in 2017 back again.

 Google Knowledge Graph